smarr/are-we-fast-yet/README.md

 4. Evaluation of Performance Results
 ------------------------------------

-After the execution of the benchmarks, we evaluated the results using R.
+After the execution of the benchmarks, we evaluate the results using R.
-The results we measured are part of this repository and available in `data/zero-overhead.data.bz2`.
+Our measurement raw data are part of this repository and available in `data/zero-overhead.data.bz2`.
 Next to the data file is the `data/spec.md` file, which contains the basic information on the benchmark machine we used.

 An annotated version of the R script used for the evaluation is given in `evaluation.Rmd`.
+It gives a brief step-by-step description how the raw data is processed and how the graphs are generated.

-It can be rendered by executing `./scripts/knit.R evaluation.Rmd`.
-However, this requires R and Knitr, and a variety of R packages.
+The result can be rendered by executing `./scripts/knit.R evaluation.Rmd`.
+However, this requires R and Knitr, as well as a variety of R packages.
 We leave out the setup instructions here for brevity.

-**TODO**: link to the HTML result

 5. Generated Code of Microbenchmarks
 ------------------------------------